-When an athlete is injured in an athletic activity it is the responsibility of the athlete to inform the coach.
-Coaches are trained to handle athletic injuries and make recommendations for a course of treatment.
+When an athlete is injured in an athletic activity it is the responsibility of the athlete to inform the coach and/or trainer.
+Our athletic trainer will develop a plan of action for each injury.
+Every injury needs to be reported to the trainer prior to leaving a practice, game, or athletic period workout.
+Our trainer is a professional athletic trainer and is trained to handle medical situations.
 It is ultimately the parent and guardian's decision to seek medical treatment or opinions.